The Sports and Exercise Safety in Finland Program (LiVE)

 Implementation of LiVE programs

-Implementation of injury prevention is conducted in three nationwide campaigns:
+Implementation of injury prevention is conducted in three nationwide programs:

-- The main target group of the Safety in School Sports is elementary school pupils (mainly secondary scool, grades 7 to 9) and their teachers.
+- The main target group of the Safety in School Sports is elementary and secondary school teachers.

 LiVE program’s main communication channels are websites: www.tervekoululainen.fi, www.terveurheilija.fi and www.smartmoves.fi.
 Websites contain information packages, practical toolkits, videos, and posters etc. These materials can be used in many different ways in both school and sports settings.